fac-15/FAC-TRACK/README.md

 Database queries reside in the model folder, this also includes the database build script and the up to date database schemea

-Eslint & Prettier is used bolting onto the standard node rules, exlusing console logs equal off
+Eslint & Prettier is used bolting onto the standard node rules, excluding console logs equal off

-There is one main layout page named main.hbs and the other pages are served via the dashboard,home,tasks and week.hbs.
-These link into the helpers files.
+The statis page across all pages is the main layout page named main.hbs and the other pages are served via the dashboard,home,tasks and week.hbs.
+These link into our helpers files.

 The dashboard visuals and comuptation is done within the public js folder, named dashboard.js.

-### Explaing the database schemea & some of the queries and posts with the joining on tables
+### Explainin the database schemea & some of the queries and posts plus joining of tables etc